johnbrandborg/faker-events/README.md

 or us the 'live_stream' or 'batch' methods that will handle the generator.

 If you want event values to be dynamic, create a profiler functions.
-The function should take two arguments; self and profile.
+The function should take two arguments; event and profile.
 These carry the attributes listed above into the function for updating event values, or even creating new key value pairs.

-Update the event yourself by using 'self.event', which contains the dictionary passed into the Event Class.
+Update the event yourself by using 'event.data', which contains the dictionary passed into the Event Class.
 The other option is to return a dictionary with the key value pairs you want to update.
 The Event instance will handle updating the values.